mcsammon/mcsammon.github.io/_posts/2020-05-25-earlyvslate.md

 My new paper,
 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3571409">
 ETFs, Learning, and Information in Stock Prices
 </a> studies the effect of introducing an ETF into a model with endogenous information acquisition.
-I characterize the conditions where introducing the ETF decreases learning about stock-specific risks, and increase learning about systematic risk.
-This provides a foundation for my <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3243910"> job market paper
-</a>, where I link the rise of passive ownership to decreased firm-specific information in stock prices.
+The model allows me to characterize the conditions under which  introducing the ETF decreases learning about stock-specific risks, and increase learning about systematic risk.
+This provides an explanation for the empirical results in my for my <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3243910"> job market paper </a>, where I link the rise of passive ownership to decreased firm-specific information in stock prices.

 My model mainly builds on two other papers: (1)
 <a href="https://www.jstor.org/stable/1911659?seq=1#metadata_info_tab_contents">
 A Noisy Rational Expectations Equilibrium for Multi-Asset Securities Markets
 </a> by Anat Admati  and (2) <a href="https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA11412">
 A Rational Theory of Mutual Funds' Attention Allocation
 </a> by Kacperczyk, Van Nieuwerburgh and Veldkamp.

-While working through A Rational Theory of Mutual Funds' Attention Allocation, I noticed a seemingly innocuous line "The objective is $$−E[lnE_j[exp(−\rho W_j)]]$$".
+While working through the second paper, I noticed something usual about the agents' utility function, "The objective is $$−E[lnE_j[exp(−\rho W_j)]]$$".
 For context, the outer expectation is taken with respect to time 0 information, while the inner expectation is taken with respect to time 1 information.
-I didn't understand why we needed the $$ln$$ inside the outer expectation i.e. why utility was not just $$-E_0[E_1[exp(-\rho W_j)]]$$.
-Reading through the appendix section S.2 I saw that this "[$$ln$$] is a transformation that induces a preference for early resolution of uncertainty."
+I didn't understand why we needed the $$ln$$ inside the outer expectation i.e. why the objective function was not $$-E_0[E_1[exp(-\rho W_j)]]$$ where $$E_t$$ denotes the expectation with respect to the time $$t$$ information set.
+Reading through the appendix section S.2 I saw that this $$ln$$, "is a transformation that induces a preference for early resolution of uncertainty."

-Still not understanding, I went into and found this line in section 8.2.4 of Information Choice in Macroeconomics and Finance."This formulation of utility is related to Epstein and Zin’s (1989) preference for early resolution of uncertainty."
+Still confused, I re-read chapter 8 of Information Choice in Macroeconomics and Finance by Veldkamp (2011) and found this line in section 8.2.4 explaining what the $$ln$$ is doing: "This formulation of utility is related to Epstein and Zin’s (1989) preference for early resolution of uncertainty."
 This was the last hint I needed to figure things out.
-In this post, I will walk through why this transformation introduces a preference for an early resolution of uncertainty, and why this matters.
+In this post, I will walk through why this transformation introduces a preference for an early resolution of uncertainty, and why this matters in models with endogenous information acquisition.

 # The Setup

-Define terminal wealth as:
+In my model, terminal wealth i.e. wealth at time 2 is defined as:
-$$ w_{2,j}=\left(w_{0,j}-\mathds{1}_{informed,j} c\right) +\mathbf{q}_j'(\mathbf{z} - \mathbf{p}) $$
+$$ w_{2,j}=\left(w_{0,j}-1_{informed,j} c\right) +\mathbf{q_j} (\mathbf{z} - \mathbf{p}) $$
+where
-At time 1, agent $$j$$ submits demand $$\mathbf{q}_j$$ to maximize expected utility over time two wealth:
+At time 1, agent $$j$$ submits demand $$\mathbf{q_j}$$ to maximize expected utility over time two wealth:
 $$ U_{1,j}=E_{1,j}[-exp(-\rho w_{2,j})] $$

 At time 0, agent $$j$$ decides whether or not to pay $$c$$ and become informed.
 If informed, allocates attention $$K_{i,j}$$'s to maximize time 0 expected utility.
 Follow Veldkamp (2011) and Kacperczyk et. al. (2016) and define time 0 objective function as: